quay/quay-ansible/README.md

 # Quay HA Ansible Playbooks

-These playbooks can be used as a starting point to setup Quay 3 and Clair in an HA configuration following the docs at: https://access.redhat.com/documentation/en-us/red_hat_quay/3/html/manage_red_hat_quay/index
+These playbooks can be used as a starting point to setup Quay 3.3 and Clair in an HA configuration following the docs at: https://access.redhat.com/documentation/en-us/red_hat_quay/3.3/html/manage_red_hat_quay/index

 quay-setup.yaml is all that's needed, but also included is an example standalone redis and postgres container for testing, and some host preparation playbooks.

+🟥
+**Please note** that these playbooks were developed against private Quay 3.3 APIs.
+These APIs have changed in 3.4 and it is currently not possible to use these playbooks with Quay.3.4

 # Usage